marealtors/pyramco/README.md

 - all require the 'requests' module be installed in python http://docs.python-requests.org/en/master/
 - all require Python 3.6+, mostly because of f-strings, adjust as needed
 - most require json and pprint modules to be imported
-- we demonstrate a couple methods of calling the API and parsing returns, see the syntax near 'payload ='  and 'requests.post'
+- we demonstrate a couple different methods of calling the API, structuring requests, and parsing returns; see the syntax near 'payload ='  and 'requests.post' for examples/variations
-- all require config.py in the script folder, and the API key/url defined there as shown below; you can define any constants you want here.
+- all scripts require a proper config.py file in the script directory.
+The API key/url should be defined there as shown below; you can define any other constants you want there, as well.
 ```
 ramco_api_key = 'your_ramco_api_key_goes_here'
 ramco_api_url = 'https://api.ramcoams.com/api/v2/'